 9. Inch by Inch

-On his fingers, you could show your child how long an inch would look.
+On their fingers, you could show your kids how long an inch would look.
 Share the picture book, Inch by Inch, by Leo Lionni.

 In this charming story, the inchworm measures various animals to avoid being eaten.
 In the end, the worm inches out of danger from a bird while measuring its song.